-I haven’t read a ton of writing manuals (it shows, Ed.), but I have a small shelf’s worth at home, and I’m always on the look-out for something that doesn’t go over the same old ground of adverbs (bad), showing not telling (good), and inciting incidents (necessary).
+I haven’t read a ton of writing manuals (it shows, Ed.), but I have a small shelf’s worth at home, and I’m always on the look-out for something that doesn’t go over the same old ground of adverbs (bad), showing not telling (good, mostly), and inciting incidents (necessary).
 Some time ago I read an article by Professor John Sutherland, in which Arnold Bennett’s How To Become an Author was mentioned in passing.
 I made a note and eventually bought a tatty first edition on-line.

 I’m not sure who, if anyone, reads Arnold Bennett nowadays, but in the first three decades of the twentieth century, there weren’t many writers who outsold or out-earned him.
 By 1912, when he had established himself as a leading writer of realist fiction, he was able to buy (and lavishly furnish) a Queen Anne house in Essex and splash out on a steam yacht called Velsa.
 Bennett turned his pen and typewriter to everything: novels, short stories, plays, non-fiction, and journalism, making a lot of money in the process.
-For that reason he was sneered at the literary elite, but I don’t think it bothered him too much.
+For that reason he was sneered at the literary elite, though I don’t think it bothered him too much.
 At the end of each year, he would record in his journal how many words he had published in the preceding twelve months and how much they had earned him.

 (Ah, the twentieth century…it’s where I spent most of my life, and I still think of it as fairly recent.
 Nothing born of the twentieth century seems ancient to me, and yet when I do the mental arithmetic, this book is almost 120 years old…)

 In the opening chapter, ‘The Literary Career’, Bennett distinguishes between the main types of writing.
-He classifies journalism into two branches, the mechanical and the literary.
+He classifies journalism into two branches, the mechanical and the literary:

 [The mechanical branch] is mainly the concern of reporters, of all sorts, and of sub-editors.
 It is that part of the executive side of journalism which can be carried out with the least expenditure of original brain-power.
 It consists in reporting — parliament, fashionable weddings, cricket-matches. company meetings, fat-stock shows; and in work of a sub-editorial character…